LaurieLecomte/genotype_SVs_SRLR/README.md

 Genotype SVs called from short and/or long reads.

-This pipeline was built for using with 3 custom pipelines, whose outputs are required for genotyping (the first 2 pipelines are independant and can be executed in any order):
+This pipeline was built for combined use with 3 other custom pipelines, whose outputs are required for genotyping (the first 2 pipelines are independant and can be executed in any order):

 1. [SVs_short_reads pipeline](https://github.com/LaurieLecomte/SVs_short_reads)
 2. [SVs_long_reads pipeline](https://github.com/LaurieLecomte/SVs_long_reads)